EgorTrushin/molpro-supporting/docs/ksinv.md

 acfd;ksinv,refden=1325.1,e_ref=-113.285493180105,thr_fai_oep=1.7d-2 !
 KSINV calculation
 ```
+The following options are available for the KSINV program:
 - **refden** record from which the reference density is read
 - **orb** record from which the occupation numbers are read (default: ‘2100.2’)
 - **save** record in which the resulting orbital coefficients, eigenvalues, etc. are written (default: '2101.2')